 Zhenjiang Jiangsu, China Travel Guide

-Zhenjiang manages parks like Nanshan Scenic Area for conservation and public enjoyment.
+Zhenjiang manages parks like Nanshan Scenic Area for protection and public enjoyment.
 Respect all signs and rules within these areas.

 Recycling bins are increasing.
-Waste separation is encouraged.
-Dispose of trash properly in designated bins when facilities are available.
+Waste segregation is encouraged.
+Dispose of trash properly in designated bins when there are facilities.

 Water supplies are managed.
 Responsible water use is important.
 Conserve water in your accommodation with shorter showers and reusing towels.